SaulBatman/SaulBatman.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Master's student in Robotics
+role: Ph.D. student in CS

 # Organizations/Affiliations to show in About widget
 organizations: